Cybersecurity Tech Accord: More Than 30 Tech Firms Pledge Not to Assist Governments in Cyberattacks - Slashdot

 "We must indeed all hang together, or most assuredly we shall all hang separately." â" Benjamin Franklin

-Huawei and Samsung are not on the list (Score:2)
+Huawei and Samsung are not on the list (Score:3)

 Tellingly, "Do no evil" Google is also not on the list.
 They probably decided that the list is not sufficiently diverse to join.